intelia-agility/mlspecialisation/usecase2/README.md

                   'n_estimators': [650,750,800]
                  }

-There're variant types of hyperparameter tuning strategies.
-One popular way is grid search, which means experiment all the combinations of all hyperparameters.
-Another popular way is random search, which means only try a fixed number of hyperparameter combinations.
-In our case we chose randomsearch because it can guarantee finishing the tasks within fixed time box.
-This is important because we have limited budget on the computation, and we don't have too much time to wait for the result.
-The drawback of random search is that it is not exhausive, which means that in theory, random search may miss the best parameter set.
+There are variant types of hyperparameter tuning strategies.
+One popular way is grid search, which means experimenting with all the combinations of hyperparameters.
+Another popular way is random search, which means only trying a fixed number of hyperparameter combinations.
+In our case, we chose random search because it can guarantee to finish the tasks within a fixed time box.
+This is important because we have a limited budget for the computation, and we don't have too much time to wait for the result.
+The drawback of random search is that it is not exhaustive, which means that in theory, random search may miss the best parameter set.
 In practice, random search has been proven to be efficient.
-In our case study, after tried 20 iterations, the best model produced scaled RMSE of 0.8752, which a big jump ahead from the base XGBoost model's scaled RMSE of 0.8776.
+In our case study, after trying 20 iterations, the best model produced a scaled RMSE of 0.8752, which is a big jump ahead of the base XGBoost model's scaled RMSE of 0.8776.

 The deployed XGB model training is in the train_xgb component:

 <img src="./images/hpt_xgb.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

 The hyperparameter tuning process for our DNN model is much tricker.
 The model relies on FastAI to provide essential data processing.
-Despite FastAI is a very innovative in model training, it doesn't have full ranged supporting ecosystem.
+Despite FastAI being very innovative in model training, it doesn't have a full-ranged supporting ecosystem.
 Hyperparameter tuning is just one of the missing puzzles.
 To implement hyperparameter tuning for our DNN recommender model, we have implemented a random search structure:

 <img src="./images/random_search.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-The idea is randomly select n set of combinations of input hyperparameters, experiment model training with each of these hyper parameter sets, and select the best performer.
-The parameters I chose was:
+The idea is to randomly select n set of combinations of input hyperparameters, experiment model training with each of these hyperparameter sets, and select the best performer.
+The parameters I chose were:

 > parameters = {'n_factors': [140, 160, 180, 200, 250],
              'lr_max': [1e-3, 5e-3, 2e-2],
              'wd':[0.6, 0.7, 0.8]}

-Same as the hyperparameter-tuned XGB model, the DNN recommendor model achieved scaled RMSE of 0.8593, which is notiblly better than the base DNN model's scaled RMSE of 0.8624.
+Same as the hyperparameter-tuned XGB model, the DNN recommender model achieved a scaled RMSE of 0.8593, which is notably better than the base DNN model's scaled RMSE of 0.8624.

 The deployed DNN Pytorch model training is in the train_dnn component: